-Whatever IB the method, the main goal is achieved: it is not needed to deform the mesh in time.
+Regardless of the kind of IB method used, the main goal is achieved: it is not needed to deform the mesh in time.
 As a consequence, the computation and inversion of the local (geometric) matrices is only done once, at the beginning of the computation.
 However, a step of identification of the type of each node, which was proven to be time consuming, is needed instead.
 Note that this identification algorithm could be greatly improved and is relatively slow in its current implementation.
-The general algorithm at one time step becomes: \begin{itemize} \item Identify nodes inside the fluid domain, \item Identify ghost nodes needed to close the system, associated markers and macro-cells, \item Fill global matrix $\tII{A}$ and RHS $\tI(B)$, \item Invert global problem to obtain the potential everywhere, \end{itemize}
+The general algorithm at one time step becomes: \begin{itemize} \item Identify nodes inside the fluid domain, \item Identify ghost nodes needed to close the system, associated markers and macro-cells, \item Fill global matrix $\tII{A}$ and RHS $\tI{B}$, \item Invert global problem to obtain the potential everywhere, \end{itemize}